 Since Pap smear testing became widely available, deaths from cervical cancer have dropped precipitously.
-At Antheia Gynecology in East Windsor and Freehold, New Jersey, the female-led team offers Pap smear testing is part of your well-woman exams.
+At Antheia Gynecology in East Windsor, New Jersey, the female-led team offers Pap smear testing is part of your well-woman exams.
 If you have questions about the role Pap smear testing plays in your health and wellness, call the office today or book a visit online today.

 A Pap smear is a screening tool that looks for signs of cervical cancer.
 The importance of Pap smear testing in women’s health is difficult to overstate.

 Pap smear testing usually takes place during routine pelvic exams at Antheia Gynecology.
 The process is quick and easy and provides a great deal of insight into the health of your cervical cells.

 Current health guidelines from the American Society for Colposcopy and Cervical Pathology suggest that women receive a Pap smear every three years from the age of 21.
 If you have a weakened immune system or are HIV-positive, you might need more frequent screenings.

 Women who are over the age of 30 and have never had an abnormal Pap smear test can slow their screening schedule to once every five years.

 The primary cause of cervical cancer is a viral infection called human papillomavirus or HPV.
 You can have HPV and have no signs or symptoms, and the disease can pass easily during various types of intimate contact.

 The combination of readily available HPV testing and the recently developed HPV vaccine means that your daughters and granddaughters will have a far lower risk of cervical cancer.

 HPV also causes various types of cancer in men, which is why adolescent boys are also vaccinated.